 Seriously though, it was a good decision, one that I am thankful for to this day.

 But as the saying goes, something happened on the way to heaven.

 That something awoke my inner writer.
 These days my spirit needs to write.

 Exactly what it needs to write is somewhat irrelevant, at this time it just needs to express itself.

 I need to express myself.
 In a solid, permanent and continuous way.

 And so, here I am, just inches away from the great outdoors… pounding away…

-Check out my next week’s blog to read about how trauma, specifically from war, impacts future generations and how we can heal it.
+Check out my (now completed) post to read about how trauma, specifically from war, impacts future generations and how we can heal it.

 To quote George Carlin again: “Procrastination is the art of keeping up with yesterday.”

 I’ve mastered it well, but I’m proud to say that each day I am getting worse and worse at it.